 For some people it’s endlessly checking social media and texts, while others are more compelled to engage with porn, sex, gambling, games, shopping, food or a combination of the above, with a national average of 11 hours per day spent on screen time.

-Onward leverages the latest behavior change research and data science to help people who have problems with screen time, gambling, or porn regain control of their lives and achieve tech-life balance.
+Onward leverages the latest behavior change research and data science to help people who have problems with screen time, gambling, shopping, or porn regain control of their lives and achieve tech-life balance.
 The techniques used are at the cross section of well-studied cognitive behavioral therapy and mindfulness practices.

 As a digital therapeutic, the treatment relies on behavioral and lifestyle changes spurred by a collection of digital impetuses.
 The data collected and analyzed using the Onward app delivers both progress reports and interventions, employing strategies rooted in the science of behavior change.

 By analyzing and interpreting online behavior, including habits, trends, and changes over time, Onward continuously gains new insights into the symptoms and consequences of technology addiction

 To facilitate greater knowledge and collaboration around addiction recovery and the burgeoning digital therapeutics industry, we partnered with UCLA Health and Columbia University Medical Center to conduct and publish research studies, highlighting common patterns and evaluating the success of artificial intelligence on use reduction.